NautilusTrader

 Trigger type

-• LAST_PRICE: The trigger price will be based on the last traded price.
+• LAST_PRICE: Uses the last traded price.

-Trigger offset type
+Trailing offset type

-• PRICE: The offset is based on a price difference.
+• PRICE: Uses a price difference.

-• TICKS: The offset is based on a number of ticks.
+• TICKS: Uses a number of ticks.

-• PRICE_TIER: The offset is based on a venue-specific price tier.
+• PRICE_TIER: Uses a venue‑specific price tier.

 Contingent orders